jputh/Pascal-interpreter-haskell/Readme.md

 # README

 Project by: Jason Puthusseril
 Date: 3-30-2020

+## About

+To get acquainted with functional programming and with the world of interpreters and compilers, I used Haskell to build this interpreter for the Pascal programming language.
+The interpreter uses Alex for lexical analysis and Happy as a parser generator.

 ## How to run the code

-To run the tests, navigate to the Project directory and do:
+* To run the tests, navigate to the Project directory and do the following for tests t1.pas through t12.pas:
 ```bash
 cabal run Pascal tests/t1.pas
 ```
-for tests t1.pas through t12.pas

-To run the unit tests, navigate to the src directory and do:
+* To run the unit tests, navigate to the src directory and do the following for the these spec files: EvalBExpSpec.hs, EvalRExpSpec.hs, AuxilarySpec.hs:
 ```bash
 runhaskell Spec/EvalBExpSpec.hs
 ```
-for the following spec files: EvalBExpSpec.hs, EvalRExpSpec.hs, AuxilarySpec.hs